 - No more than two departmental courses counting toward a minor or may be taken in any one term.
 Exceptions to this rule can be made only under very unusual circumstances and with the approval of the department chair.

 Romance Languages and Literatures Department

-For more information about the department, including Faculty, transfer credit, awards, etc., please visit the Romance Language and Literatures department catalogue page.
+For more information about the department, including Faculty, transfer credit, awards, etc., please visit the Romance Language and Literatures department catalog page.